 - Is crying often

-Orenstein S, Peters J, Khan S, Youssef N, Hussain SZ.
-Gastroesophageal reflux disease (GERD).
+Orenstein S, Peters J, Khan S. Gastroesophageal reflux disease (GERD).
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
-18th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 320.
+19th ed.
+Philadelphia, Pa: Saunders Elsevier; 2011:chap 315.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. ©1997-2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.